Sania Nishtar: Politics

-Previously, Nishtar served as Federal Minister in the Government of Pakistan of Prime Minister Mir Hazar Khan Khoso during the 2013 caretaker government, in charge of Science and Technology, Education and Trainings and Information Technology and Telcom.
+Nishtar served as Federal Minister in the Government of Pakistan of Prime Minister Mir Hazar Khan Khoso during the 2013 caretaker government, in charge of Science and Technology, Education and Trainings and Information Technology and Telcom.
 She also had responsibility as focal person for health.

 During her term, Nishtar was instrumental in establishing Pakistan's Ministry of Health, which she had been advocating for.
 At the conclusion of her term she published Handover Papers, She also refused pay and perks and left an unusual gift for government functionaries.
 Her policies remained focused on promoting development; in the education sector linking academia with entrepreneurs, industry and the national priorities, and in the Ministry of IT by using the telecom sector for development.
 During her term in office as minister, she prevailed upon the Prime Minister to reverse the decision to dismantle the Prime Minister's Polio cell, and saved the government from what could have been an e-voting embarrassment.

 In 2015, Nishtar was the Government of Pakistan's candidate to succeed António Guterres as United Nations High Commissioner for Refugees; the post eventually went to Filippo Grandi of Italy.

-Nishtar has been Pakistan's candidate to succeed Margaret Chan as Director-General of WHO.
+Nishtar later became Pakistan's candidate to succeed Margaret Chan as director-general of WHO.
 In April 2016, the Organization of Islamic Cooperation, which has 57 member states and aims to serve as the collective voice for Muslims, "welcomed" Nishtar's candidacy.

-Sania Nishtar was one of the two favorite candidates in the shortlisting election in January 2017, where she secured 28 out of 34 votes.
+Nishtar was one of the two favorite candidates in the shortlisting election in January 2017, where she secured 28 out of 34 votes.
 She qualified to be one of the three official nominees by WHO.

 Her candidature received broad-based support from within Pakistan, from the government, civil society and women's groups.
 Many high-profile Pakistanis came in support of her, such as Sharmeen Obaid-Chinoy, Pakistan's Oscar Winner filmmaker.
 International experts highlighted her merits shown in this Lancet (journal) letter.
 She was strongly supported by humanitarians including Sir George Alleyne, Princess Dina Mired of Jordan, and Musimbi Kanyoro.
 Various aspects of her professional life were highlighted.
 Robert and Ruth Bonita explained why she was the suitable candidate outlining her NCDs and health systems credentials.
 Voices from Latin America supported her civil society background.
 Others supported her because of her reform credentials and mix of civil society, ministerial and multilateral experience, and others emphasized her accountability credentials.
 Other views supported the three candidates to varying extents.

-Sania Nishtar emphasized on the need for transparency and accountability during her election campaign, and was referred to as the ‘changemaker’.
-Sania Nishtar was defeated by Tedros Adanhom Ghebreusus in the final election in May 2017.
+Nishtar emphasized on the need for transparency and accountability during her election campaign, and was referred to as the 'changemaker'.
+Nishtar was defeated by Tedros Adanhom Ghebreusus in the final election in May 2017.
 Her defeat disappointed Pakistanis but her ethical conduct during the election and the prestige it brought for Pakistan was widely hailed.